"Not only defended but also applied": The perceived absurdity of Bayesian inference: A view from 1950

 It is in that spirit that we consider \citeauthor{feller:1970}'s notorious dismissal of Bayesian statistics, which is exceptional not in its recommendation---after all, as of 1950 (when the first edition of his wonderful book came out) or even 1970 (the year of his death), Bayesian methods were indeed out of the mainstream of American statistics, both in theory and in application---but rather in its intensity.
 Feller combined a perhaps-understandable skepticism of the wilder claims of Bayesians with a na{\"\i}ve (in retrospect) faith in the classical Neyman-Pearson theory to solve practical problems in statistics.

 To say this again: Feller's real error was not his anti-Bayesianism (an excusable position, given that many researchers at that time were apparently unaware of modern applied Bayesian work) but rather his casual, implicit, unthinking belief that classical methods could solve whatever statistical problems might come up.
-In short, Feller was defining Bayesian statistics by its limitations while crediting the Neyman-Pearson theory\footnote{We take Feller's statement about ``estimating and minimizing the sources of various types of errors'' to be a reference to the type 1 and type 2 errors of Neyman-Pearson theory, given that he immediately follows with an allusion to ``the modern method of statistical tests and estimation.''} with the 1950 equivalent of vaporware: the unstated conviction that, having solved problems such as inference from the Gaussian, Poisson, binomial, etc., distributions, that it would be no problem to solve all sorts of applied problems in the future.
-In retrospect, \citeauthor{feller:1971} was wildly optimistic that the principle of ``estimating and minimizing the sources of various types of errors" would continue to be the best approach to solving engineering problems.
+In short, Feller was defining Bayesian statistics by its limitations while crediting the Neyman-Pearson theory with the 1950 equivalent of vaporware: the unstated conviction that, having solved problems such as inference from the Gaussian, Poisson, binomial, etc., distributions, that it would be no problem to solve all sorts of applied problems in the future.
+Indeed, we take Feller's statement about ``estimating and minimizing the sources of various types of errors'' to be a reference to the type 1 and type 2 errors of Neyman-Pearson theory, given that he immediately follows with an allusion to ``the modern method of statistical tests and estimation.''
+In retrospect, \citeauthor{feller:1971} was wildly optimistic that the principle of ``estimating and minimizing the sources of various types of errors'' would continue to be the best approach to solving engineering problems.
 (Feller's appreciation of what a statistical problem is seems rather moderate: the two examples Feller concedes to the Bayesian team are (i) finding the probability a family has one child given that it has no girl and (ii) urn models for stratification/spurious contagion, problems that are purely probabilistic, no statistics being involved.)
 Or, to put it another way, even within the context of prediction and minimizing errors, why be so sure that Bayesian methods cannot apply?
 Feller perhaps leapt from the existence of philosophical justification of Bayesian inference, to an assumption that philosophical arguments were the {\em only} justification of Bayesian methods.